Tips Bulletin

 Composting is a practice of combining different types of organic materials to create a rich amendment for soil, whether you follow the way to start composting in a tumbler or pile.
 However, there are right and wrong ways to compost.
 Here are some tips for composting newspaper to ensure that you get an excellent final product.

-The most crucial step in making newspaper compost is to first shred the papers.
-Tossing in bundles of papers prevents oxygen from getting to the compost, turning it into a moldy mess.
+The most crucial step in making newspaper compost is first to shred the papers.
+Tossing in bundles of papers or wood ash in compost prevents oxygen from getting to the compost, turning it into a moldy mess.

 Using an even mix of green and brown composting material is equally important.
 For instance, a newspaper, paper bag, straw, and wood branches are carbon-rich browns, while coffee grounds, food waste, and a tea bag are nitrogen-rich greens.
 Composting food scraps is ideal for adding to your compost heap as long as you don’t include meat or grease.